LunarArcanus/Welcome/README.md

 # Welcome to my profile!
-If you need further information, my website is [Akashic Labs](http://www.akashiclabs.co.za)
+If you need further information, my website is [Akashic Labs](http://www.akashiclabs.co.za) You can also take a look at my [Blog](http://www.blog.akashiclabs.co.za).

 Here is an overview of some of my projects: